 Who is a good candidate for breast reconstruction surgery?

 Women whose cancer seems to have been eradicated with mastectomy are the best candidates for breast reconstruction.
-Those with health problems such as obesity and high blood pressure and those who smoke are advised to wait.
 Others prefer to postpone surgery as they come to terms with having cancer, consider the extent of the procedure, or explore alternatives.

 The reconstruction itself consists of multiple operations, the first of which involves creation of the breast mound and is performed during or after mastectomy in a hospital under general anesthesia.
 Later surgeries, if necessary, may be done in the hospital or an outpatient facility, with either general or local anesthesia.